On the Vulnerability of LLM/VLM-Controlled Robotics: Mathematical Formulation

-\textbf{Remark 1: Difference from existing LLM attacks.} We emphasize the critical difference from the standard jailbreak attacks in the context of LLMs, first introduced in \citep{zou2023universal}.
+\textbf{Remark 1: Difference from existing LLM attacks.} We emphasize the critical difference from the standard jailbreak attacks in the context of LLMs, first introduced in \cite{zou2023universal}.
 In the jailbreak attacks, the target generation is fixed, which can be represented as $y^* = {y_1^*, y_2^* \cdots y_T^*}$ which can be in the context of LLMs as \textit{"Sure, this is how to make a bomb}", for the prompt $x =$ \textit{"How to make a bomb ?"}.
 The objective, although similar to the one defined in \eqref{attack}, has a major difference.
 In the case of jailbreaks, the output is fixed or targeted, and the objective is to learn $x'$ or the adversarial prompt in such a way that it has to generate the output.
 Thus, vanilla paraphrasing-based methods never work in the context of jailbreaks for LLMs.

-On the other hand, in the case of LLM/VLM integrated robotics systems, the attack is inherently untargeted, and even a single change in the action can cause a significant effect on the trajectory, leading to catastrophic failure.
+On the other hand, in the case of LLM/VLM-controlled robotic systems, the perturbations causing the malfunctions of robots are inherently untargeted, and even a single change in the action can cause a significant effect on the trajectory, leading to catastrophic failure.
 Let us illustrate this with a simple mathematical construct as follows.
 Consider the trained distribution as $p_{\text{train}}$, and we assume that the probability that language model policy makes an error when the data comes from the training distribution is less than $\delta$.
 To formalize the notion, we assume

 Now, the probability of making a mistake for the trajectory of length $T$ we can characterize as